kazurayam/BrowserMobProxyInKatalonStudio/README.md

 This script does the following:

 1. Closes the browser window
 2. Asks the BrowserMob Proxy Server for a HTTP Archive.
 The HAR will includes all HTTP requests and responses.
-The HAR is JSON-formmated.
+The HAR is JSON-formatted.
 3. Performs "pretty print" the HAR (insert newlines and indentations).
-Saves it into a local file.
+Saves the JSON into a local file.
 4. Stops the BrowserMob Proxy Server.

 This step will take 4 seconds to finish.